System Shocks Make Personal Adaptation Necessary.

 A Roadmap Toward Personal Adaptation

-What is adaptation?
-It is the deployment of a diverse set of practical strategies to reduce one’s risk and vulnerability to climate change impacts to one’s health, livelihood, home, water and food supplies, and the energy systems we rely on to stay safe and be productive in our life.
-Climate change adaptability necessarily entails developing new habits and behaviors, implementing new practices personal, professionally and at home, and adopting new technologies all in support of reducing one’s exposure to negative impacts but also to facilitate the reduction of our own personal contribution to the continued exacerbation of global climate change.
-Climate change adaptation measures seek to “moderate harm” done to us as well as to take advantage of “beneficial” opportunities to side-step harm to us.
+Adaptation is the deployment of a diverse set of practical strategies to reduce one’s risk and vulnerability to a systemic impact.
+As it relates to climate change, its anticipated impacts will be to individuals’ health, livelihood, home, water and food supplies, and the energy systems they rely on to stay safe and remain productive.
+Climate change adaptability necessarily entails developing new habits and behaviors, implementing new practices both at home and professionally, and adopting new innovations all in support of reducing one’s exposure to negative impacts likely to occur.
+Climate change adaptation measures help us to “moderate harm” to ourselves.

 Note: in speaking about adaptability there is a great degree of emphasis on personal responsibility, pro-active steps taken, and anticipatory (versus reactionary) action taken.
 One does not go fishing without securing a fishing rod and bait.
-One could fish by taking a trip to a river, finding a long, bowed stick and digging up some worms or killing a fly on-scene, but this is hardly efficient nor very effective to the short-, medium- or long-term goal of successfully catching fish.
-So too, one does not contemplate a long road-trip without acknowledging that an automobile needs gas to run, participants need regular bathroom and food breaks, and perhaps an interim stop destination determined to rest and recoup before driving onward to one’s final place of visit.
-Pro-active, anticipatory behavioral changes, effective planning practices, and employment of beneficial technologies can help ensure that when an environmental or economic shock occurs because of climate change, we are ready to withstand its impact and possess the capability to rebound to pre-shock productivity levels quickly.
+One could fish by taking a trip to a river, finding a long, bowed stick and digging up some worms or killing a fly on-scene, but this is hardly efficient nor very effective to one’s goal of successfully catching fish.
+So too, one does not contemplate a long road-trip without acknowledging one’s transportation needs or food and shelter requirements.
+Pro-active, anticipatory behavioral changes, effective planning practices, and employment of beneficial technologies can help ensure that when an environmental or economic shock, we are ready to withstand its impact and possess the capability to rebound to pre-shock productivity levels more quickly.

 First Step: Making changes in Our Habits (and Long-Held Beliefs)